Skip to content

 This week I took a dive deeper in Expo and React Native.
 I successfully, implemented Facebook login and access to Firebase database in a RN app using Expo API.
 Expo is beautiful to work with.
 It takes care of a lot of native work that otherwise one would be integrating by opening either Xcode or Android Studio.
 I found these links helpful to go through for providing a Facebook authentication in a React Native app.

 One good thing about Expo is that it comes with Create-React-Native-App starter project.
 Second most important thing I went through this week was integrating and implementing a Redux store in a React Native.
 To quickly get started, I went through a Udemy Course by Stefan Hyltoft since enrolling was free and seemed to the point.
-His explanation of concepts is clear but his methodology of working did not appeal me.
+Their explanation of concepts is clear but their methodology of working did not appeal me.
 Any recommendation on how to organize the actions and reducers will be helpful.

 Why Use Expo for React Native?

 Expo is popular because it handles a lot of headache tasks itself and provide smooth APIs that work with React Native app outside the box.
 It is open source and does cost anything to use.
-To test on a real iOS device you need an Apple developer account (\$99/year).
+To test on a real iOS device you need an Apple developer account ($99/year).
 You can accomplish this using Expo for both platforms: iOS and android.
 Expo provides a client app and by downloading it from the respective stores based on the mobile platform your device runs, you can easily test applications.

 Currently, Expo’s SDK handles camera, maps, location tracking, analytics, push notifications and much more.
 Distributing it an Expo app is easy to.
 You can complete the process just by running the following command.
 It has dedicated store where you can publish apps for others to use.
 Quite helpful in prototyping.